Why does the Senior Executive Institute exist?

 Where does SEI take place?

-The classes take place in Charlottesville Virginia at the University of Virginia's Darden School of Business Administration and its executive hotel the Inn at Darden.
-Your accommodations are paid for by your class tuition.
-You can find out more about the Inn at Darden on their website.
+The classes take place in Charlottesville, Virginia at the University of Virginia's Darden School of Business Administration.
+Your accommodations will be at the Hyatt Place and are paid for by your class tuition except in the case of early arrivals or late departures.
+You can find out more about the Hyatt Place on their website.